VasiliyMatr/ILAB_2ndYEAR/T01TRIANGLES/README.md

 N triangles group cross algorithm is implemented.

-And there is also complexity optimization for big triangles groups - such groups are splitted into smaller geometrically separated groups to achieve N log(N) complexity in general case.
+And there is also complexity optimization for big triangles groups - such groups are split into smaller geometrically separated groups to achieve N log(N) complexity in the general case.